Theodor Otto Diener

-Theodor Otto Diener (28 February 1921 – 28 March 2023) was a Swiss-American plant pathologist.
-In 1971, he discovered that the causative agent of the potato spindle tuber disease is not a virus, but a novel agent, which consists solely of a short strand of single-stranded RNA without a protein capsid, eighty times smaller than the smallest viruses.
-He proposed to name it, and similar agents yet to be discovered, viroids.
-Viroids displaced viruses as the smallest known infectious agents.
+Theodor Otto Diener (28 February 1921 – 28 March 2023) was a Swiss-American plant pathologist who discovered viroids in 1971, recognized by the International Committee on Taxonomy of Viruses as a new order of subviral agents.
+He discovered that the potato spindle tuber disease is not caused by a virus, unexpectedly, but a short strand of RNA without protein capsid, which he termed viroid.
+He received the Wolf Prize in Agriculture, the highest in the field.

 Biography

-Diener was born in Zürich, Switzerland on 28 February 1921.
-He attended the Swiss Federal Institute of Technology, from which he graduated with a Dr.sc.nat.ETH degree in 1946.
-After graduation, he worked as a research assistant at the Swiss Federal Experiment Station for Viticulture and Horticulture at Wädenswil, where he discovered on leaves of a cherry tree the first occurrence in more than 100 years of a rust fungus (Puccinia cerasi), a fungus which is common south of the Alps, but is rarely seen in the north.
+Diener was born in Zurich, Switzerland on 28 February 1921.
+He served as aircraft mechanic for the Swiss Air Force in World War II He attended ETH Zurich, from which he graduated with Dr. sc.
+ETH degree in 1946.
+After graduation, he worked as research assistant at Swiss Federal Experiment Station for Viticulture and Horticulture in Wadenswil, Zurich, where on the first day, he discovered the first occurrence of a rust fungus on a cherry tree (Puccinia cerasi on the leaves) in more than 100 years.

-In 1949, he emigrated to the United States, where, after a brief tenure at the Rhode Island State College, he accepted a position as assistant plant pathologist at Washington State University's outlying Irrigation Experiment Station in Prosser, where he showed that an unusual amino acid, pipecolic acid, accumulates only in peach leaves bearing symptoms of Western-X-Disease and that injection of the amino acid into healthy peach seedlings resulted in abnormalities which strikingly resembled disease symptoms, thus indicating that pipecolic acid is intimately associated with the disease's molecular pathogenesis.
+In 1949, he emigrated to the United States, where, after a brief tenure at Rhode Island State College, he accepted a position as assistant plant pathologist at Washington State University's outlying Irrigation Experiment Station in Prosser, Washington, where he showed that pipecolic acid (an unusual amino acid) accumulates only in peach leaves with X-disease phytoplasma symptoms and that pipecolic acid causes X-disease phytoplasma symptoms.

-In 1959, Diener joined the US Department of Agriculture's Agricultural Research Service Pioneering Laboratory for Plant Virology at the Agricultural Research Center in Beltsville, Maryland, where he investigated the cause of the potato spindle tuber disease.
-This led to the unexpected discovery of the causative agent, a small RNA molecule, eighty times smaller than the smallest known viruses, for which he proposed the term viroid.
-Later, viroids were characterized as single stranded covalently closed circular RNA molecules occurring as highly base-paired rod-like structures.
-Viroids, together with viroid-like satellite RNAs have been officially endorsed by the International Committee for Virus Taxonomy (ICTV) as a novel order of subviral agents, which, in its 2014 publication, encompassed 2 families, 8 genera and 32 species.